HenryCai11/LLM-Self-Control/README.md

 ### DPO Experiment

 We demonstrate in our paper that SelfControl can also be used to generate preference pairs for Direct Preference Optimization.
 For DPO training, we are using code from the [alignment-handbook](https://github.com/huggingface/alignment-handbook).
 Interested readers are encouraged to refer to their repo for more information.
-For training data and responses from the DPO-tuned models, please refer to [data](https://github.com/HenryCai11/LLM-Control/tree/main/data)
+For training data and responses from the DPO-tuned models, please refer to [data](https://github.com/HenryCai11/LLM-Control/tree/main/data).
+More interestingly, we can use `controlled_generate` based on the new responses by feeding them to the `initialization_prompt` argument.
+The experiment regarding this can be found [here](https://github.com/HenryCai11/LLM-Control/blob/main/experiments/final_hh_exp.ipynb).

 ### Exploratory Study